 You can do so with this formula:

-By measuring the click-to-open rate, you get an idea if your emails have:
+By measuring the click-to-open rate, you get an idea of what your emails have:

 - engaging content